WJTC: 2020 tower accident

-On October 20, 2020, one individual was killed while a contracting crew was working on the WJTC television tower.
+On October 20, 2020, one individual died when a contracting crew was working on the WJTC television tower.
 According to Sheriff Hoss Mack, debris fell and hit the workers, killing one of them.
-The workers had climbed the tower to repair a guy cable as part of an ongoing maintenance project.
+The workers climbed the tower to repair a guy cable as part of an ongoing maintenance project.
 Expert technical high-rise crews with the Mobile Fire Department, the Foley Fire Department and Escambia County, Florida, were called in.
 The Occupational Safety and Health Administration (OSHA) is investigating the incident.

 2021 FCC fine

 On July 28, 2021, the FCC issued a Forfeiture Order against Deerfield Media stemming from a lawsuit involving WJTC.
 The lawsuit, filed by AT&T, alleged that Deerfield Media failed to negotiate for retransmission consent in good faith for WJTC and other Sinclair-managed stations.
 Deerfield was ordered to pay a fine of $512,228 per station named in the lawsuit, including WJTC.